Semantic Level of Detail for Knowledge Graphs: Discovering Abstraction Boundaries via Spectral Heat Diffusion: Abstract

 \section{Abstract}

-AI memory systems increasingly organize knowledge into graph structures---knowledge graphs, entity relations, community hierarchies---yet lack a principled mechanism for \emph{continuous resolution control}: where do the qualitative boundaries between abstraction levels lie, and how should an agent navigate them?
-We introduce \emph{Semantic Level of Detail} (SLoD), a framework that answers both questions by defining a continuous zoom operator via heat kernel diffusion on the Poincar\'{e} ball $\BB$.
-At coarse scales ($\sigma \to \infty$), diffusion aggregates embeddings into high-level summaries; at fine scales ($\sigma \to 0$), local semantic detail is preserved.
-We prove hierarchical coherence with bounded approximation error $O(\sigma)$ and $(1+\varepsilon)$ distortion for tree-structured hierarchies under Sarkar embedding.
-Crucially, we show that spectral gaps in the graph Laplacian induce \emph{emergent scale boundaries}---scales where the representation undergoes qualitative transitions---which can be detected automatically without manual resolution parameters.
-On synthetic hierarchies (HSBM), our boundary scanner recovers planted levels with ARI up to 1.00, with detection degrading gracefully near the information-theoretic Kesten--Stigum threshold.
-On the full WordNet noun hierarchy (82K synsets), detected boundaries align with true taxonomic depth ($\tau = 0.79$), demonstrating that the method discovers meaningful abstraction levels in real-world knowledge graphs without supervision.
+Graph-structured knowledge systems---from knowledge graphs to GraphRAG pipelines---increasingly organize information into hierarchical communities, yet lack a principled mechanism for \emph{continuous resolution control}: where do the qualitative boundaries between abstraction levels lie, and how should an agent navigate them?
+Current approaches rely on discrete community detection with manually tuned resolution parameters (e.g., Leiden~$\gamma$), offering no continuous zoom and no formal guarantees.
+We introduce \emph{Semantic Level of Detail} (SLoD), a framework that addresses both problems by defining a continuous zoom operator via heat kernel diffusion on a graph Laplacian whose kNN structure is induced by a Poincar\'{e}-ball embedding.
+We prove hierarchical coherence in the tree limit (exact tree with Sarkar embedding), with bounded approximation error, and demonstrate consistent boundary-detection behaviour on noisy hierarchies; spectral gaps in the graph Laplacian then induce \emph{emergent scale boundaries}---scales where the representation undergoes qualitative transitions---detectable without manual resolution tuning.
+On synthetic hierarchies (HSBM, 1024 nodes), spectral clustering at the BoundaryScan-detected scale recovers planted levels, with macro ARI saturating at $1.00$ in the high-SNR regime (50-seed median, Table~\ref{tab:ablation_macro}) and meso ARI reaching $0.89$ [$0.86$, $0.92$] at $r{=}200$.
+On the full WordNet noun hierarchy (82K synsets), using 100 stratified leaf queries, detected boundaries align with true taxonomic depth ($\tau = 0.79$), demonstrating meaningful abstraction-level discovery in real-world knowledge graphs without resolution-parameter tuning.
+The composite weights, MAD threshold, and kNN-parameter rule ($k = \max(10, \min(\lfloor\sqrt{N}\rfloor, 50))$) use defaults that transferred unchanged between HSBM and WordNet; their behavior on graphs with implicit or qualitatively different hierarchical structure is open (\S\ref{sec:discussion}).